Health and Travel Alerts Learn More Left arrow

 Rue Sainte-Catherine

-Paris might have the Champs-Élysées, but Bordeaux has rue Sainte-Catherine.
+Paris might have the Champs-Élysées, but Bordeaux has rue Sainte-Catherine, one of the best places to shop in France.
 Unlike Paris’s main shopping thoroughfare, however, rue Sainte-Catherine is pedestrianized, cutting through the city’s historic quarter with a mix of designer, big brand, and independent stores.

 Browse chic French brands Sandro, Gérard Darel, and Soeur at the department store Galeries Lafayette.